Enshored

-Enshored is an outsourcing company founded in 2014 which provides outsourcing services such as customer service, sales support, back office, and content moderation.
+Enshored is an American outsourcing company founded in 2014 which provides outsourcing services such as customer service, sales support, back office, and content moderation from the Philippines and Portugal.

 Its headquarters are located in Long Beach, California and it operates from three locations in the Philippines as well as from Lisbon, Portugal.
 Enshored works with start-ups and scale-ups in disruptive industries.